UNC-Libraries/wilson-clue-app/readme.md

    In your favorite web browser, go to http://localhost:8000/

 ## Note Todos
-* The breadcrumbs rely on an abandoned package, davejamesmiller/laravel-breadcrumbs.
-Updating breadcrumbs to use, diglactic/laravel-breadcrumbs, also requires an update to at least bootstrap 4.
 * Laraval-mix has been removed as the default assets manager in favor of vite.